 - Rheumatoid arthritis

-It is an acute or mild form of hives caused by excessive scratching and continued pressure on the skin.
+It is an acute or mild form of this disease caused by excessive scratching and continued pressure on the skin.
 It usually ends up in a short time without treatment.

-Sometimes temperature changes can cause hives, especially in temperature-sensitive people.
+Sometimes temperature changes can cause this infection, especially in temperature-sensitive people.
 Cold-induced hives are caused by cold water or air, while the heat produced in physical activity like exercise cause exercise-induced hives.

-Viral and bacterial infections can cause hives.
-Common bacterial infections cause hives, such as urinary tract infections and sore throats.
+Viral and bacterial infections can cause this disease.
+Common bacterial infections cause this infection, such as urinary tract infections and sore throats.
 Hepatitis and colds can also cause a viral infection.

 Symptoms of Hives